Examination and assignment information

 All those taking assignments will be required to sign a Candidate Declaration and have this counter-signed by your tutor.
 It is also necessary for you to have a current CIM membership card.

-The Awarding Body is able to offer reasonable adjustments to those studying members who are considered or consider themselves to have a permanent physical, mental or other impairment.
-Evidence must be provided, such as medical reports, etc.
+The Awarding Body of The Chartered Institute of Marketing is able to offer reasonable adjustments to those studying members who are considered or consider themselves to have a temporary or permanent physical or mental or other impairment.
+Evidence must be provided, which ideally include medical reports.

 Special consideration and extenuating circumstances for examinations

-Special consideration may be given by the Awarding Body to studying members experiencing extenuating circumstances in situations that could not have been foreseen, such as temporary illness, bereavement, accidents, indisposition, injury or external circumstances that impacts on a studying member’s performance, occurring just before or during an examination sitting.
+Special consideration may be given by the Awarding Body to studying members experiencing extenuating circumstances in situations that could not have been foreseen, such as temporary illness, bereavement, accidents, indisposition, injury or external circumstances that impacts on a studying member’s performance, occurring just before or during an examination sitting, or assignment submission deadline.

 Extension and deferral processes